-Virginia Cancer Specialists (VCS) offers comprehensive care for sarcomas and other musculoskeletal tumors.
+Virginia Cancer Specialists (VCS) offers comprehensive care for Sarcoma and Soft Tissue Tumor Surgery and other musculoskeletal tumors in Northern Virginia.
 For over 40 years, VCS has been the region’s leader in treating cancers and blood disorders.
 Now our acclaimed team of experts includes specialists in sarcoma surgery, chemotherapy and radiation therapy.

 For the first time in Northern Virginia, patients with these rare tumors will have access to cutting edge clinical trials, expert surgery and advanced radiation therapy techniques – all under one roof.

 We treat a high volume of sarcoma patients.
 More than 2 out 3 patients with sarcomas in Northern Virginia are treated at our center.
 Patients come to us from Maryland, Virginia and Washington DC, as well as across the Mid-Atlantic region from West Virginia to Delaware.

 Treatment for sarcomas is a team effort between surgeons, medical oncologists and radiation oncologists.
 Children with sarcomas are treated in conjunction with pediatric oncologists.
 Our sarcoma team holds twice monthly sarcoma conferences (“tumor boards”) to discuss patients.
 These are invaluable in reviewing diagnostic information and coordinating treatment among the different specialists.

 Dr. Felasfa Wodajo is a fellowship-trained Orthopedic Oncologist with deep expertise in musculoskeletal tumor diagnosis, resections of bone and soft tissue tumors of extremities and pelvis and endoprosthetic reconstruction of bones and joints.